-Hafnarfjordur is also a hiker’s paradise.You can easily choose from walking around lakes like Ástjörn or Hvaleyrarvatn or challenge yourself a little more on one of the closeby mountains such as Mt.
+Hafnarfjordur is also a hiker’s paradise.You can easily choose from walking around lakes like Ástjörn or Hvaleyrarvatn or challenge yourself on mountains such as Mt.
 Helgafell.
-Another smaller mountain to hike is Ásfjall, this is an easy hike to make but the view is well worth it!
+Another smaller mountain to hike is Ásfjall.
+This is an easy hike and the view is well worth it!

-Visit theBlue Lagoon.This famous bathing paradise is located only a short distance from Hafnarfjordur about 23-30 min away and could make for a perfect activity when exploring the Viking Town.
-Truly a bucket list material!
+Visit theBlue Lagoon.This famous bathing paradise is located only a short distance from Hafnarfjordur (23-30 min away).
+A perfect activity when exploring the Viking Town.

-Visit the Sívertsen House/Museum.The oldest house in Hafnarfjordur and an extraordinary museum that shows you just how the upper class lived in Iceland in the 18th century.
-A true must visit for history buffs.
+Visit the Sívertsen House/Museum.The oldest house in Hafnarfjordur.
+It’s also a museum that shows you just how the upper-class lived in Iceland in the 18th century.

 One of the newest restaurants and bar in the Hafnarfjordur food scene.
 The chef bailed on the busy downtown life and started this amazing place in central Hafnarfjordur, the locals are loving it.
 Something for everyone, meat, fish and veggie options!